Sketch of a novel approach to a neural model: Internal Computation

-To summarize, outside signals are received by external parameters and activate a program on the internal system which determines the system response \cite{Scheler2005}.
-The internal computational system that filters and temporally re-sorts signals, that combines signals, and releases them, is a programmable and re-programmable system.
+To summarize, outside signals are received by external parameters and activate a program in the internal system which determines the neural plasticity response \citep{Scheler2005}.
+The internal computational system that filters and temporally re-sorts signals, that combines signals, and stores them, is a programmable and re-programmable system.
 The system contains parameters which program its functionality.
-It can be reset by the core, an additional system.
+In \citep{Scheler2013PLOSONE}, we employed a {\it transfer function} approximation for internal signaling.
+Transfer functions allow to generate (context-dependent) look-up tables for endpoints of internal parameters in response to outside signals.
+On this basis, internal parameters can be acquired and adapted by setting outcomes.
 To re-program the system requires new transcription or mRNA translation.
-To investigate the power of such systems, explicit programming, agent-based, dynamical systems as well as machine learning techniques could be suitable.
+It can be reset by the core, a genetic read-out system.
+To investigate the power of such systems, finite state machines, constraint satisfaction, optimization, as well as machine learning techniques could be suitable.